 I sometimes wish I could tighten down some Clojure code with static type guarantees.
 These are in small, remote portions of the code that have intricate algorithms.
 Static types would be very useful there.
 But that’s the exception.
 In general, I like the flexible information model approach of Clojure better than the statically-typed approach of Haskell.

-Elm's design seems superbly crafted for its purpose of building rich, interactive web interfaces.
-Is it possible with our current understanding to build a statically-typed language that rivals Clojure for its intended purpose?
+Elm’s design seems superbly crafted for its purpose of building rich, interactive web interfaces.
+It is small and focused.
+Is it possible with our current understanding to build a statically-typed language that rivals Clojure for Clojure’s intended purpose?
 What would such a language look like?
 What types would it have?
 Who will build it?